September 13

 Bi) a photographic memory can learn a thousand words in ten minutes, recite them faultlessly the following day in viva voce or written test, gain a first class pass and the consequent scholarship to the next tier of education; it then deletes the entire file from short-term brain memory, in order to make room for the next circus-trick.
 Unless the information becomes knowledge at an effective and cognitive level, it might as well never have been learned.
 Personally I cannot recite the whole of "King Lear" by heart, but I know where to find a text in ten seconds, and how to quick-search that on-line text for the quote that I am looking for: this is because I have the search skills, but also I "know" the play well enough to know what to look for.
 My friend who can recite the entire play off by heart is a Japanese who does not speak English, other than the text of this and several other Shakespeare plays.

 Ci) "Children, here is the data that you need to know.
 Write it down as I write it on the board.
-Learn it, with the correct answers, for a quiz on Thursday."
+Learn it, with the correct answers, for a test on Thursday."
 This is catechism, not education; doxology, not critical thinking; propaganda, not information; brainwashing, not teaching.
-The alternative method is: "so, kids, let's look at this data and see what we make of it.
+The alternative method is: "so, kids, let's look at this data and see what we can make of it.
 Your answers will be as good as mine, so long as you can defend them.
 I am here to help you with the parts you do not understand."

 Bloom's Taxonomy is not really Bloom's Taxonomy at all, though it was named after Benjamin Bloom, who chaired the group (see D above) of educators who devised it, and edited its first expression in print, "Taxonomy of Educational Objectives: The Classification of Educational Goals", in 1954; since when it has gone through several revisions (as it should do: this process of constantly re-assessing and re-evaluating the original Taxonomy, and then updating it as knowledge deepens and improves, is itself a perfect illustration of Bloom's Taxonomy).